HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

 As of 2025, the data reflects a continued shift toward efficiency driven formats.
 While JPEG remains the most requested format, it declined by nearly 10% overall compared to 2022, with an even sharper 10.5% drop on mobile.
-Conversely, WebP (+5%), SVG (+2.5%), and AVIF (+3.1%) have all grown steadily since 2022, indicating industry-wide adoption of more compact, high-performance alternatives.
+Conversely, WebP (+5%), SVG (+2.5%), and AVIF (+3.1%) have all grown steadily since 2022.
+This may reflect shifts in site mix, image pipeline defaults, or fallback behavior rather than a reversal in industry support.

 The GIF format showed a modest 2.3% increase, particularly on mobile (+0.5% higher than desktop), likely driven by short-loop animations and UI elements common in app-driven web traffic.
 Meanwhile, PNG usage saw a minor decline (-0.8%), suggesting designers and developers continue to prioritize lighter formats for both vector and raster assets.